franciskershaw/festiviews/README.md

 7. As a user with a profile, I would like to be able to add reviews of the festivals I have been to before so that I can help potential future festival goers make their mind up about where to go.
 8. As a user who has uploaded a festival review already, I would like to be able to edit that review so that I can add any retrospective comments or change certain of my scores if needs be.
 9. As a user who has uploaded a review, I want to have the option to delete my review so that I can remove my presence on the site if I want to.
-10. As a user with a profile, I would like to upvote or downvote reviews that I agree or disagree with.
-11. As a user who can’t find a particular festival on the site, I would like to have a means of requesting that the festival be added.
+10. As a user who can’t find a particular festival on the site, I would like to have a means of requesting that the festival be added.
-12. As a user who might not understand intuitively how to use the site, I would like some FAQs that might explain the site’s purpose and intended use so that I can learn how to use the site.
+11. As a user who might not understand intuitively how to use the site, I would like some FAQs that might explain the site’s purpose and intended use so that I can learn how to use the site.

 ## Planning and Design